 6. Roaring Run Recreation Area

 Rock Furnace Trail in the Roaring Run Recreation Area serves up a magical journey to the trio of waterfalls known as Jackson Falls.
-At 5 feet, 10 feet and 20 feet, each offers its own measured drama and magic.
+At 5 feet, 10 feet, and 20 feet, each offers its own measured drama and magic.
+The falls are off trail, which makes hiking even more interesting.

 7. Delaware Water Gap National Recreation Area

 The Delaware Water Gap National Recreation Area is THE place to be with several, simply spectacular waterfalls to feast your eyes upon.
-At 178 feet, the triple-tier Raymondskill Falls is PA’s tallest waterfall.
-Next up: Dingmans Falls and Silverthread Falls, each beautiful in their own unique way and located along the same trail.
+At 178 feet, the triple-tier Raymondskill Falls is the tallest waterfall in Pennsylvania.
+Next up: Dingmans Falls, the second highest waterfall in the state, and Silverthread Falls, each beautiful in their own unique way and located along the same trail.
 You won’t want to miss the waterfalls along the Tumbling Waters Trail – the name says it all.

 Traveler's Note: Check with the National Park Service to ensure the trails are open, especially following any type of winter weather.